fnproject/fdk-java/docs/FnFlowsUserGuide.md

   });
 ```

-The FlowFutures returned by _thenApply_ and _thenCompose_ are analogous to the _map_ and _flatMap_ operations provided by the [Stream](https://docs.oracle.com/javase/8/docs/api/java/util/stream/Stream.html) and [Optional](https://docs.oracle.com/javase/8/docs/api/java/util/Optional.html) classes.
+The FlowFutures returned by _thenApply_ and _thenCompose_ are analogous to the _map_ and _flatMap_ operations provided by Java's [Stream](https://docs.oracle.com/javase/8/docs/api/java/util/stream/Stream.html) and [Optional](https://docs.oracle.com/javase/8/docs/api/java/util/Optional.html) classes.

 ### Running Multiple Computations in Parallel

-You can also execute two or more independent FlowFutures in parallel and combine their results in some manner.
+You can also execute two or more independent FlowFutures in parallel and combine their results once available.

 To combine the results of two FlowFuture computations: